GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

 } //mounted
 ```

 Now, it would still return a plane text - but with all the markdown formatting.
-So, on to Markdown parsing process.
+So, on to Markdown finding a VueJs library that would parse a raw markdown string into a formatted HTML element...

 ### Implementation